haskellcg/Company_Notes/trill_protocol_rfc6325_part_1.md

   Of course, if the bridges replaced had any port level protocols enabled, such as port-based access control [802.1X] or MAC security [802.1AE], replacement RBridge would **need the same port level protocols enabled and similarly configured**.
 In addition, the replacement RBridges would have to support the same link type and link level protocols as the replaced bridges.

-  An RBridge campus will work best if all IEEE [802.1D] and [802.1Q-2005] bridges are replaced with RBridges, assuming the Rbridges have the same speed and capacity as the bridges.
+  An RBridge campus will work best if all IEEE [802.1D] and [802.1Q-2005] bridges are replaced with RBridges, assuming the RBridges have the same speed and capacity as the bridges.
 However, there may be intermediate states, where only some bridges have been replaced by RBridges, with inferior performence.

 ## 3. Details of the TRILL Header